 Using longer handled tools makes work easier and lessens the load on the back.
 Look for long handled spades and weed remover tools for pesky dandelions.
 Long levers make for lighter work just like using a broom handle to extend a paint roller.

 The Right Moves

 Use the right moves to lighten the load on your back.
 Kneel, don’t bend, to plant.
 Change your body position often.
 Working at waist height is safest, so plant small pots on a picnic table or planter bench.
 Alternate between light and heavy chores.
-After bending down in the garden for a while, take a few minutes as you straighten up before lifting heavy items.
-And most importantly, loosen-up before you start out.
+After bending down in the garden for a while, straighten up slowly and take a few minute rest break before lifting heavy items.
+And most importantly, loosen-up before you start.